riograndewaves/riograndewaves.github.io/wrri.md

 - page 1: give your contact info and interest in participating in working meetings
 - page 2 : Asks you to rank "strategies" to mitigate drought.
 It gives 11 such strategies, plus space to add up to 3 others.
 Below is our recommended ranking.
 - page 3 : asks for input on "project prioritization", which gives their proposed evaluation scheme.
-You can provide any comments on the approach in the general comments at the end of the survey.
+If you have any comments on their approach, you can provide them in the general comments box on page 5.
 - page 4 : asks for specific project ideas.
 You can skip if you don’t have one.
 - page 5 : final page for "any additional comments" and submission